Bryce Dejean-Jones: Death

 On May 28, 2016, Dejean-Jones was killed when he was shot after kicking open the locked front door and locked bedroom door of a Camden Belmont Dallas apartment which he mistakenly thought belonged to his girlfriend.
 He was visiting his girlfriend, who lived on the floor above, for their daughter's first birthday.
-Dejean-Jones intended to re-enter her apartment after leaving to take a walk following an argument with her, but instead went to another apartment one floor below his girlfriend's apartment on the 4th floor.
+Dejean-Jones intended to re-enter her apartment after leaving to take a walk following an argument with her, but instead went to another apartment one floor below his girlfriend's apartment on the fourth floor.
 At about 3:20 a.m., Dejean-Jones forced open the front door of the third-floor apartment.
 While shouting for his girlfriend, Dejean-Jones approached and kicked open the bedroom door within the apartment.
 The resident, who had been sleeping, thought that the person breaking in intended to harm him, so he proceeded to retrieve and fire a handgun in self defense at Dejean-Jones through the bedroom door, striking him in the abdomen.
-Dejean-Jones, 23, was pronounced dead at a Dallas hospital.
+Dejean-Jones, at the age of 23, was pronounced dead at a Dallas hospital.
 According to his agent, this was the first time that Dejean-Jones visited his girlfriend's new apartment.
 Dejean-Jones was the first active NBA player to die since 2007 when Eddie Griffin was killed in a vehicular accident.